emacs-mirror/emacs/mps/manual/source/reference/index.rst

     also the type of :term:`references <reference>`.

     It is used in the MPS interface for any pointer that is under the control of the MPS.
-In accordance with standard C practice, null pointers of type :c:type:`mps_addr_t` will never be used to represent a reference to a block.
+In accordance with standard :term:`C` practice, null pointers of type :c:type:`mps_addr_t` will never be used to represent a reference to a block.

     .. topics::